 VI.
 Getting Started

 p.
-11 The Benefits of Doing Business Locally, our most frequently-requested article for re-publication.
+11 The Benefits of Doing Business Locally, a frequently-requested article for re-publication.

-Back cover: See all 5 "Why Buy Local?" poster designs
+Back cover: See all 4 “Why Buy Local?” poster designs (redesigned since first print publication).

 Other Resources for Advocates of Independent Business

-There are far too many great resources and organizations to list here, including hundreds of trade groups serving specific independent business types (groups having hosted AMIBA speakers are listed here).
+There are far too many great resources and organizations to list here, including hundreds of trade groups serving specific independent business types.
 Please contact us for recommendations in your realm of interest.
-We hope you found this another useful resource.
-Please share with others!
-(See social media tabs at top of page.)